Are you looking for a list of the best things to do in Hilo, Hawaii? This guide from a Hawaii local has everything that you need to know!

 Onomea Bay is Hilo’s local secret.
 Because its off of Hilo’s main road and it requires a short hike, most visitors don’t even have the chance to stumble upon it!
 The bay’s deep blue ocean, lush green plants, and dark black lava rock resemble old Hawaii, before the state became such a popular tourist destination.

 Plant-lovers, scientists, and photographers alike all find their way to the beautiful Hawaii Tropical Botanical Garden.
-This 40-acre valley is home to over 2,000 different species of plants, many of which can only be found in Hawaii!
+This 40-acre valley is home to over 2,000 different species of plants, including some of the coolest Hawaiian flowers.
 As a matter of fact, this lovely botanical garden has over 2,000 reviews on TripAdvisor and is still a solid five stars!
 So this seems to be a must-visit on your trip to Hilo.

 Hilo Bay is a well-known “pupping ground” for hammerhead sharks.
 In other words, if you get lucky, you can see little baby hammerheads swimming around Hilo Bay!